ryangerardwilson/rtutor/courses/c.md

 #### Lesson 22A: Fold Long Input Lines

-    // Write a program to ``fold'' long input lines into two or
+    // Write a program to "fold" long input lines into two or more shorter
-    // more shorter lines after the last non-blank character that
+    // lines after the last non-blank character that occurs before the n-th
-    // occurs before the n-th column of input.
-Make sure your
+    // column of input.
+Make sure your program does something intelligent with
-    // program does something intelligent with very long lines,
+    // very long lines, and if there are no blanks or tabs before the specified
-    // and if there are no blanks or tabs before the specified column.
+    // column.
     #include "stdio.h"
     #define MAXLINE 10000
     #define TRUE (1 == 1)